 - From January 22, 2018, toward fuel removal from the spent fuel pool (SFP), work began to remove rubble on the north side of the operating floor.
 Once removed, the rubble is stored in solid waste storage facilities or elsewhere depending on the dose level. - To create an access route for preparatory work to protect the SFP, work to remove four sections of X-braces (one each on the west and south sides and two on the east side, respectively) started from September 19, 2018 and all planned four sections had been removed by December 20. - From March 18, 2019, the removal of small rubble in the east-side area around the SFP started using pliers and suction equipment, while from July 9, small rubble removal on the south side of the SFP started. - The well plug, which was considered misaligned from its normal position due to the influence of the hydrogen explosion at the time of the accident, was investigated for the period July 17 August 26, 2019, by taking photos using a camera, measuring the air dose rate and collecting 3D images. - A prior investigation on September 27, 2019 confirmed the lack of any obstacle which may affect the plan to install the cover over the SFP.
-The investigation also confirmed the absence of any heavy object such as a concrete block, which was detected in Unit 3 and the fact that panel- and bar-shaped rubble pieces were scattered on the rack. - Toward fuel removal from Unit 1, the condition of the fallen roof on the south side and contamination on the reactor well plug were investigated. - Based on the results of these investigations, the fallen overhead crane and other items removal is required to more careful work, taking dust scattering into consideration.
-Thus, in addition to existing plan(Plan A), Plan B which initially install a large cover over the Reactor Building and then remove rubble inside the cover for safer and more secure removal, are being examined.
+The investigation also confirmed the absence of any heavy object such as a concrete block, which was detected in Unit 3 and the fact that panel- and bar-shaped rubble pieces were scattered on the rack. - Two methods were examined: (i) installing a cover after rubble removal and (ii) initially installing a large cover over the Reactor Building and then removing rubble inside the cover. - Following the examination, "the method to initially install a large cover over the Reactor Building and then remove rubble inside the cover" was selected to ensure safer and more secure removal. - Details of the selected method will be designed and the fuel removal process will be refined.